Make A Horse Connection

 In fact, a horse can detect your heart rate, read your facial expressions and your body language, and even smell your hormones!
 (Those of fear stress, joy, love, etc. ) That's right.
 They can really "read the room."
 If you're hiding something, or faking it, they'll know.

-Connecting with a horse provides opportunity to lay down
+Connecting with a horse provides an opportunity to lay down

 our defenses.
-We can establish rapport by becoming present and willing, opening ourselves and accepting what happens next.
+We can build rapport by being present and willing, opening ourselves and accepting what happens next.

 What will you do?

 Guests can simply observe the herd, or choose a particular horse to partner with.
 You'll get grounded, become an observer, learn their body language, and let the games begin!

 Additional activities might include grooming your horse, walking together, navigating an obstacle course or games "at-liberty" (- leading without a rope!)

 Some HorsePlay participants come to simply enjoy time well spent with a kind-hearted horse.
 Others come to explore specific themes in their human world, ie: boundaries or assertiveness, communication challenges or leadership skills.
 Whatever it is, it can be explored with a horse.
 They're powerful teachers and have so much life wisdom to share with us!

 Is there riding involved with this?
 No - Horse Connections are a relationship thing, not a riding skills thing.
 All the activities take place on-the-ground . . . at the horse's level.
 And no horse experience is required.